jupozuelo/Software-Engineering/System_Design/System_Design.md

 Communication on all platforms is achieved via MQTT websockets.
 All required communication between the three different platforms contains very little data - many communications or commands are simply calls for another platform to execute a task.
 Therefore MQTT was chosen as an adequate mechanism to transmit “calls” between the prototype platforms.

-Where a small amount of data is required within the command, for example the “run bath” command from the web application that needs to contain the bath settings, JSON files were chosen to carry the data fields.
-Before transmission, the web application converts the user’s chosen bath settings into a JSON file with 4 simple fields - bathID (int), temperature (int), depth (String) and bubbles (boolean).
+Where a small amount of data is required within the command, for example the “run bath” command from the web app that needs to contain the bath settings, JSON files were chosen to carry the data fields.
+Before transmission, the web app converts the user’s chosen bath settings into a JSON file with 4 simple fields - bathID (int), temperature (int), depth (String) and bubbles (boolean).
 The IoT platform (M5Stack) then reads the JSON file and applies the settings to the new bath.
-Meanwhile, the desktop application also receives the run command from the web application and stores the data anonymously and persistently for analysis to later inform business strategy.
+Meanwhile, the desktop application also receives the run command from the web app and stores the data anonymously and persistently for analysis to later inform business strategy.

 *Figure 12: Communication Protocol Example*